droidwayin/GentleDynamics/README.md

+**V4: Replaced Equalizer with Filter plugin for 25 Hz high-pass filter.
+Reduced latency to 10.6 ms.**

 ## 🌟 Introduction
 This EasyEffects preset uses psychoacoustic principles to enhance your music listening experience.
 It features an 8-band multiband compressor (MBC) aligned with human hearing (Bark scale) for natural sound improvement on both headphones and speakers.